Hurtwood House

-Hurtwood House is an independent, co-educational boarding school and sixth form for pupils aged 15–19 in Surrey, England.
+Hurtwood House is an independent, co-educational boarding school and sixth form for pupils aged 15–19, near Dorking, Surrey, England.

 Synopsis

 Founded in 1970 by Richard Jackson, the main house is an Edwardian mansion set in 200 acre in the Surrey Hills.
 The intern students, aged 16–19, organise their studies and leisure in 6 houses: The Hurtwood Main House, The Lodge, Peaslake House, Ewhurst Place, Beatrice Webb House and Cornhill Manor.

 Until 2008, the school used Leith Hill Place as a boarding house for students.
 They purchased Cornhill Manor towards Ewhurst village proper, which is a mainly rural clustered village, ready for the start of the 2007-2008 academic school year.
 Each house has its own grounds.

 The school, which is non-denominational, offers a two-year pre-university course for students typically aged 16 to 19, mainly focused on GCE 'A' levels.

 There are approximately 363 students, divided equally between boys and girls.
 There is also a high proportion of overseas students who attend the school, notably from the United States and Asia.

 In 2009 the school had the highest post-16 contextual value added score of any school in the UK.
 This takes into account the achievement of students on entry and measures the improvements they make during their courses of study.